Fardeen16/Advanced-Agentic-RAG-that-Mimics-Human-Thought-Process/README.md

 - **The Conditional Router**: The central decision-maker.
 Based on the Auditor's score, the router decides what to do next.
 If the score is high, it continues the plan.
 If the score is low, it triggers a re-planning loop, sending feedback to the Planner to create a new, better strategy.

 - **The Strategist (Synthesizer)**: Once all steps are successfully completed, this final node synthesizes the findings from all tool outputs into a single, comprehensive answer.
 Crucially, it is instructed to infer potential causal links between data points (e.g., connecting a financial trend to a documented risk) and present them as a data-grounded hypothesis.

+This prohect has been inspired by the advanced techniques detailed in the article https://levelup.gitconnected.com/building-an-advanced-agentic-rag-pipeline-that-mimics-a-human-thought-process-687e1fd79f61#811a